YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_3_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 * Relevant links (Education/Training, Solutions)
 * Identifiers (CVE, CWE)

-### Dynamic Scanners
+### Dynamic Security Scanners

 Dynamic scanners examine the running application, and send requests in order to find vulnerabilities within the system.
 Dynamic scanners are not aware of the underlying code, and perform request on a block-box.

+{{< hint info >}}
-Since **requests** are sent to the application and **responses** are received, they are included along with the same data as static scanners (listed above).

-You can also download Postman specs in order to replicate the **requests**, which is useful for manual testing.
+**Note:** Since **requests** are sent to the application and **responses** are received, they are included along with the same data as static scanners (listed above).
+You can download Postman specs in order to replicate the **requests**, which is useful for manual testing.

-### Fuzzing
+{{< /hint >}}

+### Application and Web-API Fuzzers

 Fuzzing or Fuzz-Testing is the process of sending **random** or **malformed** data to an application or instrumented function in order to cause unexpected behavior.
 This helps you discover bugs and potential security issues that other QA processes may miss.

 GitLab includes Web-API Fuzzing (fuzz testing of API operation parameters) and Coverage-Guided Fuzzing (sends random inputs to an instrumented version of your application).
-Each have their own uses and benefits.

-## Step 2: Explanation of each of the CI/CD jobs
+## Step 2: Explanation of each of the CI/CD job

-There's a bunch of CI/CD jobs that do a bunch of different things, I'll briefly explain them here.
+There's a bunch of CI/CD jobs that do a bunch of different things, I'll briefly explain them below:

 - **build**: Builds the container image for using the application in Kubernetes
 - **pages**: Build the documentation using [Go Hugo](https://gohugo.io/) Static Site Generator
 - **unit**: Runs Unit Tests from the application
-- **gemnasium-python-dependency_scanning**: overwrites the pre_script of dependency scanning to install required system dependencies
+- **gemnasium-python-dependency_scanning**: Overwrites the pre_script of dependency scanning to install required system dependencies
-- **container_scanning**: overwrites the image being scanned depending on the branch
+- **container_scanning**: Overwrites the image being scanned depending on the branch
-- **license_scanning**: overwrites the pre_script of license scanning to install required system dependencies
+- **license_scanning**: Overwrites the pre_script of license scanning to install required system dependencies
-- **secret_detection**: overwrites the variable SECRET_DETECTION_HISTORIC_SCAN to allow historic secret detection
+- **secret_detection**: Overwrites the variable to allow historic secret detection
-- **coverage-guided-fuzzing**: runs fuzzing on a provided instrumented file
+- **coverage-guided-fuzzing**: Runs fuzzing on a provided instrumented file
-- **deploy**: installs ingress, mariadb, and notes application to Kubernetes cluster.
+- **deploy**: Installs ingress, mariadb, and notes application to Kubernetes cluster.
-- **dast**: overwrites paths used for running dast
+- **dast**: Overwrites paths used for running dast
-- **dast_api**: overwrites paths used for running dast_api
+- **dast_api**: Overwrites paths used for running dast_api
-- **apifuzzer_fuzz**: overwrites paths used for running api-fuzzing
+- **apifuzzer_fuzz**: Overwrites paths used for running api-fuzzing
 - **cleanup-db**: Resets notes which have been added via dynamic security scans

 ## Step 3: Setting up Merge-Request Approvals (Vulnerabilities)